-• The voter must then designate a representative to obtain the replacement absentee ballot on his/her behalf.239

-- "The representative [must] be age eighteen or older and [must] not be an elected official, a candidate for elected office, or the deputy, spouse, parent, or child of an elected official or candidate."
-240 - The voter and representative, if assistance is required, must complete the Statement of Disabled, Ill or Pregnant Voter form and sign to the following information:241 - o That the voter did not receive or has lost the requested ballot.
-242 - That the voter is a citizen of the U.S. and is registered and qualified to vote in the city or county. - That the voter is a resident or qualified to vote under the allowable moving conditions.243 - That the designated representative meets the age and other qualifications noted above. - The representative will receive the Statement of Designated Representative form (ELECT-703.2(2)) with the ballot that he/she must complete and sign stating that the instructions for the representative were followed. - If the voter needs assistance in marking his/her ballot, a Request for Assistance form (ELECT-649(AB)) will also be given to the representative with the ballot. - The voter and the representative must complete the Request for Assistance form. - The representative must return the properly completed ballot "no later than the close of polls on the day of election for which the absentee ballot is valid" along with the Statement of Designated Representative form and Request for Assistance form, if used.244 - Statements on the Statement of Designated Representative form and Request for Assistance form are subject to felony penalties for making false statements.245
+- "The voter may request a replacement absentee ballot by the close of business for the local elections office on the Saturday before Election Day."236 - The voter must then designate a representative to obtain the replacement absentee ballot on his/her behalf.237 - "The representative [must] be age eighteen or older and [must] not be an elected official, a candidate for elected office, or the deputy, spouse, parent, or child of an elected official or candidate."238 - The voter and representative, if assistance is required, must complete the Statement of Disabled, Ill or Pregnant Voter form and sign to the following information:239 - That the voter did not receive or has lost the requested ballot.240 - That the voter is a citizen of the U.S. and is registered and qualified to vote in the city or county.

+That the voter is a resident or qualified to vote under the allowable moving conditions.241

+- That the designated representative meets the age and other qualifications noted above. - The representative will receive the Statement of Designated Representative form (ELECT-703.2(2)) with the ballot that he/she must complete and sign stating that the instructions for the representative were followed. - If the voter needs assistance in marking his/her ballot, a Request for Assistance form (ELECT-649(AB)) will also be given to the representative with the ballot. - The voter and the representative must complete the Request for Assistance form. - The representative must return the properly completed ballot "no later than the close of polls on the day of election for which the absentee ballot is valid" along with the Statement of Designated Representative form and Request for Assistance form, if used.242 - Statements on the Statement of Designated Representative form and Request for Assistance form are subject to felony penalties for making false statements.243